sandeepnamburi/help.me/README.md

 ## help.me
-A native web-app that boosts productivity
+A blended web-app and chrome extension that boosts productivity

 # Click on the following images to view demos.